 One look at this contraption and, by contrast, you know you are dealing with one elegant and refined piece of coffee equipment.
 The pressing action here moves a wire mesh filter through the brew, packing the coffee grounds in the bottom of the “pitcher” and allowing a perfect pour into your cup of choice.

-Total brew time: 3 to 4 minutes.
-You MUST use relatively coarse ground coffee, but your coffee should not resemble gravel.
 Allow boiled water to cool for about 30 seconds, and you should be at around 200° F when you pour it in.
-A quick stir is in order after pouring and once again a minute or two into the brew.
+Be sure to completely soak and agitate the grinds as you pour in the water, and stir or swirl once again a couple minutes into the brew.
 This assures all the water in the pitcher gets a fair chance to turn into coffee.
-A perfect grind will be fine enough to add a couple pounds of resistance to the press.

 French press coffee has an enhanced mouth-feel because the coffee oils don’t get soaked up in a paper filter.
 The fine grit that remains adds another layer to the coffee’s complexity and character.
 A French press extracts every bit of taste out of the bean in the most natural way possible; you will never believe it when you taste it for the first time.